DeeDoubleYous/zap_api/README.md

 |------------|-------|------|
 | id         | number |     |

 ##### This will not delete the image from the server!
-That can only be done from the server.
+That can only be done from the server ftp!

 ## Running the zap_api yourself
 After cloning the repository, you'll need to run `npm install` then you can build the app with `webpack`.
 You'll find the app file in dist as app.js.
 For the app to run propeliy you'll need to provide a credentials.json file which will look like this